 6. In Dakahleya, an Egyptian governorate, the board of education (undoubtedly out of sheer patriotism…) has decided that a jail sentence, as well as a 30,000 pound fine, would befall any student found to move during the national anthem.
 Yeah, I’m not kidding – here – check it out –

-7. Don’t be impressed, that’s nothing next to this; the state has decided that universities will now be secured by the military and that any student who causes ‘trouble’ would be subject to military trials.
+7. Don’t be impressed.
+That’s nothing next to this; the state has decided that the military will now secure universities and that any student who causes ‘trouble’ would be subject to military trials.

 The list of absurdities grows every day…this is by no means exhaustive…I’m just too tired to go on right now…